 What is an InfantSEE exam?

-Our free eye exam checks for everything, from lazy and crossed eyes, to cancer, farsightedness and nearsightedness.
+Our free eye exam checks for everything, from lazy and crossed eyes to farsightedness and nearsightedness.
 We also test for light reaction, eye alignment and general eye health, and can treat minor eye health problems, such as infections or blocked tear ducts.
 The examination lasts around 15 minutes and may seem brief, but it is invaluable to ensuring everything is on track for a lifetime of good vision.

 We work fast to make sure your baby’s first visit to OCULA is fun and stress-free.
 We provide activities, toys and an optometrist who is a specialist in infant’s eyecare and is genuinely passionate about their health.
 The exam is non-invasive, and babies can be in their prams or on your lap throughout.
 We work around you to find the best time in between napping and feeding, and can always reschedule if it’s not their day.
 Mothers are always welcome to breastfeed in our clinic.

 If your infant has been diagnosed with an eye health issue, we work with Ophthalmologists and Paediatricians to create a management plan together, so your baby is in the best of hands.
 For follow up visits for any infant or for any children over three years old, an appointment fee of $49 may apply.
 Funding is available if you have a Community Services Card, so make sure to bring it to all your appointments.

 Introducing the InfantSEE programme is a way for OCULA to give back to the community and provide support to Plunket, parents and caregivers in the Wanaka, Queenstown and wider Central Otago region.
 If you would like to learn more about InfantSEE,